 We can learn lots of things about the ancient Egyptians from Nesyamun.

 - Dental records:

 Nesyamun does not have many teeth.
-This is because he ate bread, and in Ancient Egyptian times the bread would have had a lot of grit and sand.
+This is because he ate bread, and in ancient Egyptian times the bread would have had a lot of grit and sand.
 This will have worn away at his teeth.
-He also brushed his teeth with twigs, which means that the teeth he has left are very worn.
-There are splinters in his gums, further evidence of his dental hygiene.
+He also brushed his teeth with twigs,and there are splinters in his gums, further evidence of his dental hygiene.

 - Life as a priest:

 Nesyamun has no hair, this is because priests had to shave their heads (and the rest of their body) every day.
 Nesyamun’s coffin is adorned with pictures of him as a priest (particularly on the upper lid) and images of gods that he worshipped (on the bottom lid).

 It also has hieroglyphics (Egyptian writing) which tell us about his life as a priest, his name and age, where he worked; and it contains spells and blessings from ‘The Book of the Dead’.